OctopusDeploy/docs/docs/guides/node-on-nix-deployments/configuring-target-machine.md

 :::hint
 **Authoritative Documention**
-The best and most up-to-date guide to installing mono will continue to be on theÂ [mono website](http://www.mono-project.com/docs/getting-started/install/linux/).
+The best and most up-to-date guide to installing mono will continue to be on the [mono website](http://www.mono-project.com/docs/getting-started/install/linux/).
 More detailed instructions can be found on their website which may change in future versions so check their documentation out for more info.
 :::

-Starting with a fresh instance of Ubuntu 14.04, update the package repository and install **mono-complete**Â to get the latest stable version.
+Starting with a fresh instance of Ubuntu 14.04, update the package repository and install **mono-complete** to get the latest stable version.

 ```bash
 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys 3FA7E0328081BFF6A14DA29AA6A19B38D3D831EF